JacobLoe/hpi_airflow/README.md

 8: to start the graph use the button "Trigger DAG" on the home screen

 9: use "Graph View" to view progress of the graph during runtime

+    9.1 click on a task and then on "View Log" to see the terminal output of a task